 Document I is a letter from the artist's art centre to Copyright Agency requesting registration of the estate for resale and statutory royalties.
-There are two options registration of the beneficiaries individually or registration of a copyright trustee.
+There are two options - registration of the beneficiaries individually or registration of a copyright trustee.

-Document J is a suggested template letter and statutory declaration that can be used instead of the art centre letter if the artist was not a member of an art centre.
+Document is a suggested template letter and statutory declaration that can be used instead of the art centre letter if the artist was not a member of an art centre.

-Each applicant for registration (whether a beneficiary, copyright trustee or executor) will also need to complete the 'Registration Form for Artist's beneficiaries' available on the Auto I avv Cantus of Avestus e.
-Copyright, including entitlements to licensing royalties from collecting societies or under licensing deals negotiated during the artist's lifetime.

-Copyright Agency website and submit it with the letter or statutory declaration.
+Each applicant for registration (whether a beneficiary, copyright trustee or executor) will also need to complete the 'Registration Form for Artist's beneficiaries' available on the Copyright Agency website and submit it with the letter or statutory declaration.
 If more than one beneficiary is entitled to be registered, then one form needs to be completed for each beneficiary.
 The forms should be sent in together with a copy of the Will and evidence of the identity of the person or persons seeking registration.